123tsnedd/Applied_Data_Science_Capstone/README.md

   D. Resolve missing values.

 Task 3, SQL Inquiries:
-  A. Utilize CSV and Sqlite3 to connect to load and establish a connection with SQL database.
+  A. Utilize CSV and Sqlite3 to connect to load and establish a connection with the SQL database.
   B. Load the dataset into the corresponding Db2 database.
   C. Perform SQL queries to solve the supplied questions.
   D. Ran SQL queries with sub-queries accessing two databases.